 I grew up camping, exploring the woods and fields, climbing trees to read and write, and doing a variety of crafts.
 I was always active and always had a variety of interests.
 None of that has changed.

-In addition to my current professional endeavors, I am also a beekeeper, author of a soon-to-be published book on plants honey bees use, farmer, webmaster, and artist.
+In addition to my current professional endeavors, I am also a beekeeper, author of the book Plants Honey Bees Use in the Ohio and Tennessee Valleys, farmer, webmaster, and artist.
 My love of nature and teaching about nature shows in everything I do.
 My writing focuses on nature, beekeeping, and scientific research.
 My artwork is inspired by nature and life on the farm.
 And my husband and I manage our farm to be wildlife and ecologically friendly.